 - DNS amplification: this reflection-based attack turns legitimate requests to DNS (domain name system) servers into much larger ones, thus consuming server resources.

 Less popular DDOS methods

 - NTP Reinforcement: A high volume reflection-based DDoS attack in which the attacker exploits the Network Time Protocol (NTP) server functionality to overload the target network or server with increased UDP traffic.

 - SSDP: SSDP (Simple Service Discovery Protocol) attack is a reflection-based DDoS attack.
 It uses Universal Plug and Play (UPnP) network protocols to send an amplified traffic volume to the target victim.

-- Teardrop Attack: An attack consisting of sending fragmented packets to the target device.
-An error in TCP/IP prevents the server from reassembling such packets, resulting from which the packets overlap each other, thus incapacitating the target device.
+- Teardrop Attack: An attack consists of sending fragmented packets to the target device.
+An error in TCP/IP prevents the server from reassembling such packets, resulting from which the packets overlapping each other, thus incapacitating the target device.